MathematicusLucian/Algo-Backtesting-System/README.md

 ### Docker
   - Docker Compose to build and host app: ```docker-compose.yml``` to create containers and run the app.
 Several versions, i.e. for different environments.
   - Reverse proxy (`nginx`) - web server, and reverse proxy.
-External user hits the nginx - distributes request to UI or Server.
+External user hits the nginx - distributes request to UI or

 ### Microservice (Python)
 ***Flask*** app: including tests setup, configs and settings files, Dockerfile for running the Flask container, etc..
   - Flask - Back-End Python framework.
   - ```.env``` variable: Environment variables for Flask and SQLite3.
 Several versions, i.e. for different environments.
   - Optimised for large scale app structure, with `Blueprints`, `application factory` and several configs that can be extended from this seed project to any Prod-ready app.
-  - uwsgi - WSGI server - direct support for popular NGINX web server.
+  - uwsgi - WSGI server - direct support for popular NGINX web
   - Flask code Testing.

 ### UI (TypeScript)